 The orange-red leaves expanding on the earth, as far as the eyes can reach, surrounding the rolling mountains and carpeting the forest roads.
 Ah, the nature!
 Are you confused where does this little nature talk come into the picture?
-Well, you would start imagining the same if you get to know about this Canadian heaven called “The Province of Gardens”, commonly known as the Prince Edward Island.
+Well, you would start imagining the same if you get to know about this Canadian heaven called “The Province of Gardens”, commonly known as the Prince Edward Island, Canada.

 Adorned with the lush texture of greenery and endless blue ocean, this crescent-shaped island attracts the very soul of immigrants as their ultimate destination and continues to stand out among the Atlantic regions.

 Things you should Know before making PEI your dream home

 The province of Prince Edward Island, Canada is named after Augustus, the Duke of Kent and the father of Queen Victoria.
 With a reputation of being the smallest Canadian province, PEI is the home to 140, 000 people (in approx).
 Even so, the population density is higher than any other Canadian region, thanks to the immigration-friendly policies and tourism facilities.

 Prince Edward Island has its own parliament situated in Charlottetown, the province capital, where half of the provincial population lives.
 The citizens of PEI are known as the “islanders” and still carry the traces of their proud history to this date.